 4) Will I be working with you on a long-term basis?

 An advisor who gets to know you well can better understand your unique financial needs.
 Larger firms often rotate client relationships among advisors.
-Ask how long clients typically work with the initial advisor, or consider a smaller firm.
+Ask how long clients typically work with the initial advisor assigned to the relationship, or consider a smaller firm.

 5) How often will we communicate?